Have you ever considered spending Christmas in New Orleans?

 Now, in modern NOLA, the celebration happens at many restaurants for the entire month of December.

-Brennan’s is a kid-friendly restaurant with an elaborate spread, which is where we will probably end up!
+Brennan’s is a kid-friendly restaurant with an elaborate spread, which is where we ended up!
 Commander’s Palace is probably the most famous of réveillons, boasting seven courses!
-Finally, Seaworthy, a trendy oyster bar in the Central Business District, is the newest New Orleans restaurant since they just opened this year.
+Finally, Seaworthy, a trendy oyster bar in the Central Business District, is the newest New Orleans restaurant since they opened a couple years ago.

 “Quality wine is usually consumed at such dinners, often with champagne or similar sparkling wines as a conclusion,” says Wikipedia, as well.
 All the more reason to take part in this Creole tradition, right?